 I ripped off a small piece of sandpaper then folded it in half.

 You’ll notice that on the right side of the sandpaper (by the Oreos) that the sandpaper isn’t flat.
 Make sure the sandpaper is absolutely flat when you fold it and when you sand.
-Using it when it isn’t all the way folded (like in the picture), only causes you to sand more clapboard than you probably intend.
+Using it when it isn’t all the way folded (like in the picture), can cause you to sand more clapboard than you probably intended.

 I refolded it.

 Then, I stuffed the folded side into the groove.